 If you believe you qualify for a GMAT/GRE waiver, you must initiate an online application and download the Waiver Request Form within the online application.
 Waiver requests may be submitted prior to completing the online application.
 Should your waiver request be declined, you will be notified as soon as possible so that you may schedule and begin to prepare for your exam.

-Visit the individual program pages on the left for more information.
+Visit the individual program check lists on the left for more information.

-Interviews are required for admission to the Kogod MBA program.
-Evaluative interviews are reserved for candidates whose applications have passed the initial screening phase of the application process.
+Interviews are required for admission to the Kogod MBA and MS Marketing programs.
+Evaluative interviews are reserved for candidates whose applications have passed the initial screening phase of the application process and are offered by invitation only.
 Candidates who are selected for an interview will be contacted to schedule an interview date and time.
-Interviews may be conducted in person or via telephone or Skype.
+Applicants are encouraged to conduct their interviews in person however we understand this may not be possible for all applicants.
+Applicants who reside beyond the DC Metropolitan area or abroad will be interviewed by Skype, and in some cases, provided with the alternative to interview by phone.

 A non-refundable fee of $100 USD is required.
 Applications without fees will not be processed.
 Fees can be paid online upon submission of the application form, or via paper check sent to Kogod Graduate Admissions.
 Application fee waivers are offered to U.S. Military applicants within three years of active duty, employees of American University, and dual-degree applicants who have already paid an application fee to SIS or WCL.